XHRE-FM (Guanajuato)

 XHRE-FM/XERE-AM is a combo radio station in Celaya, Guanajuato.
-Owned by Grupo ACIR, XHRE/XERE broadcasts on 88.1 FM and 920 AM and carries a grupera format known as La Comadre.
+Owned by Grupo ACIR, XHRE/XERE broadcasts on 88.1 FM and 920 AM and carries a Radio Lobo grupera format.

 History

 Rafael Sandoval Aguilar built and signed on XERE-AM at 1290 kHz from Salvatierra on September 19, 1968.
 Broadcasting with 250 watts, XERE was the first station in Salvatierra, joined less than two years later by a competitor, XEFAC-AM on 1380 kHz.
 In the 1970s and 1980s, it increased its power, and in 1994, it received its FM combo station; by this time, XERE had moved from Salvatierra to Celaya.
 The station was sold to Grupo ACIR not long after.

+In February 2024, XHRE abandoned the La Comadre format and changed to Radio Lobo (which moved from XHY-FM 96.7), under the administration of Grupo Bajío Comunicaciones.